ods94065/sdl2-image/README.md

    * Provide a higher-level, more idiomatic Haskell binding to the library in addition to the low-level bindings.
    * Figure out how to unify the myriad different Haskell SDL bindings.
+   * Expand testing to cover more formats and features.